at Advocates for Children

 - NCHE's Helping Students Cope Resource Page This page provides a number of resources for working with students who have been affected by natural disaster.

 - The National Child Traumatic Stress Network's website has a large array or information and resources for parents and teachers including: What you should know about hurricanes and how they impact children and the Teacher Guidelines for Helping Students after a Hurricane

-- Supportive Housing Network of NY: Supportive housing providers across New York are scrambling to serve tenants in damaged and flooded residences.
+- Supportive Housing Network of NY: Supportive housing providers across New York serve tenants in damaged and flooded residences.
 Below, you'll find information on how you can make cash donations or donate other goods.
 You'll also find details on how you can volunteer or receive assistance from various government agencies.

 If you or your loved ones have been affected by hurricane and are in need of assistance, you can register with FEMA for aid.
 To do so, call (800) 621-3362 or TTY (800) 462-7585 or register online at www.disasterassistance.gov